Use puffy paint and tag board to create these cute Gingerbread Holiday Magnets! A fun way to display your holiday cards! Free template with tutorial.

 The gingerbread magnets are finished and ready to be used!
 I think they turned out so cute!
 Perfect for the holiday season :)

 I’ll be back tomorrow with the 9th Day of a Crafty Christmas!
+Check out my other gingerbread-themed craft tutorials!

 Family photos used for Christmas cards were from Freepik -“Family posing collective photo” Designed by Freepik